kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 galera-instance-bootstrap   1      2m1s
 ```

 So the ConfigMap has been created correctly, and you can see that it’s been named using the .Name variable as we configured in the bootstrap_config.yaml.
-Let’s take a look at the content :
+Let’s take a look at the content:

 ```
 MacBook-Pro:operator matt$ kubectl describe configmap galera-instance-bootstrap